NikhilBhutani/Android-Snippets/ButterKnife-Snippet/README.md

-# Android Snippets
+# ButterKnife

-Curated code snippets for android, demonstrating necessary functionalities for android application development.
+It is a popular view injection library for android.

 # License